Andrew Cuomo vows to ‘close the synagogues’ if Orthodox Jews continue resisting coronavirus rules

 The Democrat made the comment Monday while talking to reporters about the tensions that come as politicians attempt to enforce their will on religious communities throughout the nation.

-“I think it’s not just a New York City issue,” he said when asked about the political tight rope that Mayor Bill de Blasio is walking.
-“You’re dealing with government saying to religions, ‘you shouldn’t have more than ‘x’ people in your church or your mosque or your temple.”
+“I think it’s not just a New York City issue,” he said when asked about the political tightrope that Mayor Bill de Blasio is walking.
+“You’re dealing with government saying to religions, ‘you shouldn’t have more than X people in your church or your mosque or your temple.’”

 Mr. Cuomo added that on some level the city doesn’t have the law-enforcement resources to enforce widespread rejection of COVID-19 rules by certain segments of the population.